devnull-cz/c-prog-lang/modules/bitwise-vs-logical.md

 In this case modern compilers (clang) will actually warn about missing parentheses.

-You can read the explaination by Dennis Ritchie here: http://www.lysator.liu.se/c/dmr-on-or.html
+You can read the explanation by Dennis Ritchie here: http://www.lysator.liu.se/c/dmr-on-or.html